 - Eagerness to apply knowledge and lived experience to efforts for social and economic equity and mobility

 - Excellent communication, writing, and oral presentation skills

 Dan Broun Interns are expected to maintain a full-time work schedule for at least eight weeks during the summer.
 Start and end dates can be negotiated upon selection.

 Interns will receive $13 an hour and will work a 40-hour week.
 Parking fees will be paid by MDC.

 The Dan Broun Intern is selected by an MDC hiring team.
 References will be required of applicants who are invited to interview for the internship.

-MDC will notify candidates of their initial status within four weeks of the application closing date and select the intern following an interview day in April.
-The internship begins in the summer of 2019, with the start date to be negotiated and a general expectation of early- to mid-June.
+MDC will notify candidates of their initial status within four weeks of the application closing date and select the intern following an interview day.
+The internship begins in early- to mid-June.